 Non-compliance with the accessibility regulations

 Some of the older Office and PDF documents on our website are not fully accessible to screen reader software.
 In 2021 we created new accessible document templates which we are currently rolling out across the organisation.
-We’ll continue to improve the accessibility of our documents pending software upgrades.
+We’ll continue to improve the accessibility of our documents pending software upgrades and investigate new formats and methods for sharing forms on our website.

 Focus indicators are not always visible in certain sections of the website, meaning that users who rely on keyboard navigation or who have visual impairments may be prevented from navigating and operating certain sections of the website and participating in our programmes.
 This fails WCAG 2.1 success criterion 2.4.7 Focus Visible.
 This is an issue of high priority and we have alerted our website developers who are currently working to resolve this problem.